TICK Tricks: Corporatism, "Psyence" & Tyranny

-Will we have total economic collapse in 2014 or 2015, as some economists believe?
+Will we have total economic collapse in 2015 or 2016, as many economists believe?
 The repercussions of the shaky derivatives are still undermining the financial industry.
 Several banks have quietly been assimilated into bigger banks.

-The debt crunch is likely to worsen, accompanied by more failures and consolidations in banking and other industries, more unemployment, a further decline in real estate and another crash in stocks.
+The debt crunch is likely to worsen, accompanied by more failures and consolidations in banking and other industries, greater unemployment, a further decline in real estate and another crash in stocks.

 Massive government borrowing and spending will ultimately bring a return of either serious inflation or collapse and possible replacement of the dollar.

 Either way, U.S. currency is likely to fall far more deeply in value than it was before the recent strengthening in conjunction with lower oil prices.

 Before long, Americans and others around the world may face financial hardship unlike anything known before.

 The economic upheaval we have seen so far is just the beginning.
 The severity of the long and deep stock market crash of 2008 and 2009 was indication that we are in for more than a "recession".

 Even though the stock market re-inflated since the crash of 2008 and real estate partly recovered, U.S. manufacturing, the retail sector and real estate, especially commercial properties, have remained down and are now dropping further.
 The credit card debt bubble will also lose more air.
 Real unemployment is very high.
 The amount of job losses after another economic crisis could become astounding.